cs-uob/COMS20012/docs/labs/Lab9.md

 Run `ps -eo user --no-header | sort | uniq -c`.

-7. Find PID for the process "mem", then run `ps PID`
+7. Find PID for the process "mem", then run `ps -C mem`

 8. You should now find the process parent: